vincentvis/Codam-Function-Benchmarks/README.md

 We are restricted by "The Norm" at all 42 schools for code written in C.
 Which limits us, among other things, in number of lines per function block and line length.

-Even though the "need-for-speed" is not really a thing in our early Codam projects, I wanted to dive deeper in how to make some functions faster.
+Even though the "need-for-speed" is not really a thing in our early Codam projects, and I know that 'premature optimization is the root of all evil', I wanted to dive deeper in how to make some functions faster, and understand what some potential bottlenecks are for performance.

 ## Strlen - count the length of a string